The Ruins of Gorlan: Plot

 In the meantime, Will's wardmate Horace is in Battleschool.
 His life is harsh and he is bullied by three second-year Battleschool cadets: Alda, Bryn, and Jerome.
 During a local holiday known as Harvest Day, Horace and Will fight, increasing their hatred for each other.
 Six weeks after this incident, Will and Halt find signs of a wild boar that has been roaming the area.
 They also meet a rambling, frightened farmer by the name of Salt Peter.
 The two get a group of men that will kill the boar, and Horace is recruited to the boar hunt.
 During the hunt, a young knight kills one boar, but while the other hunters are congratulating him, a second boar suddenly bursts out of its den and charges straight for Horace, who tries to kill it but slips and becomes vulnerable.
-Will distracts the boar, also tries to kill it by shooting at its heart but fails, and is saved by inches from death by Halt's well-timed arrow.
+Will distracts the boar and tries to kill it by shooting at its heart but fails, and is saved by inches from death by Halt's well-timed arrow.
 In saving Horace's life, he cements a friendship between Will and Horace and erases the lasting tension between the two.
 Sometime after the killing of the boar, Alda, Bryn, and Jerome corner Horace and beat him brutally.
 They then proceed to the forest to give Will the same treatment.
 He manages to evade the three for a few minutes but is quickly overpowered.
 Horace then arrives and intervenes, and the bullies leave Will to continue beating Horace.
 They are in turn stopped by Halt, who invites Horace to sword fight the bullies individually.
 One by one, he defeats them and incapacitates Alda.
 As a punishment, they are banished from the fief, making Horace closer to the Rangers.
 However, it has now come time for Halt and Will to leave for the Gathering.
 Here Will meets Halt's former apprentice, Gilan.
 During the Gathering, the Rangers receive a report that the Kalkara, vicious creatures under the control of Morgarath, have entered Araluen.